openhab/openhab-docs/_addons_bindings/zwave/doc/hank/hkzwso03_0_0.md

 ## Overview

 WELL DONE!
 You have picked the finest solution for your smart home, congratulations!
 Now it's time to enjoy these great features of your new Smart Plug:
-\- Wireless control of floor lamps and small appliances
+- Wireless control of floor lamps and small appliances
-\- Energy monitoring in live mode or over time (your Z-Wave gateway needs to support this feature)
+- Energy monitoring in live mode or over time (your Z-Wave gateway needs to support this feature)
-\- Scene inclusion for custom automation scenarios when included to a Z-Wave gateway controller
+- Scene inclusion for custom automation scenarios when included to a Z-Wave gateway controller
-\- LED indicator displaying Z-Wave signal strength and power usage
+- LED indicator displaying Z-Wave signal strength and power usage
-\- Security enabled Z-Wave device with AES signal encryption (requires a security enabled gateway controller for full functionality)
+- Security enabled Z-Wave device with AES signal encryption (requires a security enabled gateway controller for full functionality)
-\- Z-Wave Plus with improved 500 chip for faster and safer wireless communication
+- Z-Wave Plus with improved 500 chip for faster and safer wireless communication
-\- Built-in range extender for a stronger, more reliable network
+- Built-in range extender for a stronger, more reliable network
-\- 2 USB charging ports for your smart phone or tablet (no Z-Wave functionality)
+- 2 USB charging ports for your smart phone or tablet (no Z-Wave functionality)
-\- Built-in overload protection in Z-Wave outlet and USB ports
+- Built-in overload protection in Z-Wave outlet and USB ports

 SPECIFICATIONS
 Model Number: ZEN06
 Z-Wave Signal Frequency: 908.42 MHz

 Power: 110V, 60Hz
 Maximum Load: 15A, 1800W
 USB Charging Port Power: 1A and 2.4A Operating Temperature: 14 – 104 F Range: Up to 130 feet line of sight Installation and Use: Indoor only Dimensions: 4” x 2.5” x 1.2”
 Weight: 7oz

 Z-WAVE COMMAND CLASSES
 This device requires the following command classes to be supported and recognized by your Z-Wave controller:
 COMMAND\_CLASS\_ALLSWITCH
 COMMAND\_CLASS\_ASSOCIATION
 COMMAND\_CLASS\_ASSOCIATION\_GROUP\_INFORMATION
 COMMAND\_CLASS\_BASIC
 COMMAND\_CLASS\_CONFIGURATION
 COMMAND\_CLASS\_DEVICE\_RESET\_LOCAL
 COMMAND\_CLASS\_FIRMWARE\_UPDATE\_MD
- COMMAND\_CLASS\_MANUFACTURER\_SPECIFIC
+COMMAND\_CLASS\_MANUFACTURER_SPECIFIC
 COMMAND\_CLASS\_METER
 COMMAND\_CLASS\_POWERLEVEL
- COMMAND\_CLASS\_SCENE\_ACTIVATION COMMAND\_CLASS\_SCENE\_ACTUATOR\_CONFIGURATION
+COMMAND\_CLASS\_SCENE\_ACTIVATION COMMAND\_CLASS\_SCENE\_ACTUATOR_CONFIGURATION
 COMMAND\_CLASS\_SECURITY
- COMMAND\_CLASS\_SWITCH\_BINARY
+COMMAND\_CLASS\_SWITCH_BINARY
 COMMAND\_CLASS\_VERSION
- COMMAND\_CLASS\_ZWAVEPLUS\_INFO
+COMMAND\_CLASS\_ZWAVEPLUS_INFO

 ### Inclusion Information

 Z-WAVE INCLUSION

 Auto Z-Wave Inclusion
 1. Put your Z-Wave controller in inclusion mode
 2. Plug the smart plug into a grounded receptacle located within 3 feet from your Z-Wave gateway controller
 3. LED indicator will flash blue
 4. A new on / off device should be recognized by your Z-Wave controller

 Manual Z-Wave Inclusion
 1. Plug the smart plug into a grounded receptacle located within 3 feet from your Z-Wave gateway controller
 2. Put your Z-Wave controller in inclusion mode
 3. Press and release the Z-Wave button 3 TIMES QUICKLY
 4. LED indicator will flash blue

-5\.
-A new on / off device should be recognized by your Z-Wave controller
+5. A new on / off device should be recognized by your Z-Wave controller

 Secure Z-Wave Inclusion
 1. Plug the smart plug into a grounded receptacle located within 3 feet from your Z-Wave gateway controller
 2. Put your Z-Wave controller in secure inclusion mode
 3. Press and HOLD the Z-Wave button for at least 3 seconds
 4. LED indicator will flash green
 5. LED indicator will turn solid green once the inclusion is completed.
 Please allow 5 minutes for configuration.
 DO NOT press any buttons or move the device during that time
 6. A new secure on / off device should be recognized by your Z-Wave controller

 ### Exclusion Information

 Z-WAVE EXCLUSION

-1\.
-Plug the smart plug into a grounded receptacle located within 3 feet from your Z-Wave gateway controller
+1. Plug the smart plug into a grounded receptacle located within 3 feet from your Z-Wave gateway controller
 2. Put your Z-Wave controller in exclusion mode
 3. Press and release the Z-Wave button 3 TIMES QUICKLY

-4\.
-LED indicator will flash orange
+4. LED indicator will flash orange
 5. The smart plug should disappear from your controller's device list and LED indicator will remain solid orange for a few seconds to indicate exclusion

 Please repeat the process following all steps carefully if the first attempt is unsuccessful